Candidate phyla radiation

 the Genome Taxonomy Database (2018) based on relative evolutionary divergence found that CPR represents a single phylum, with earlier figures inflated by the rapid evolution of ribosomal proteins.
 CPR lineages are generally characterized as having small genomes and lacking several biosynthetic pathways and ribosomal proteins.
 This has led to the speculation that they are likely obligate symbionts.

 Earlier work proposed a superphylum called Patescibacteria which encompassed several phyla later attributed to the CPR group.
 Therefore, Patescibacteria and CPR are often used as synonyms.
-The former name is not necessarily obsolete: for example, the GTDB uses this name because they consider the CPR group a phylum.
+The former name is not necessarily obsolete: for example, the GTDB uses the similar name Patescibacteriota because they consider the CPR group a phylum.

 Characteristics

 Although there are a few exceptions, members of the candidate phyla radiation generally lack several biosynthetic pathways for several amino acids and nucleotides.
 To date, there has been no genomic evidence that indicates that they are capable of producing the lipids essential for cell envelope formation.
 Additionally, they tend to lack complete TCA cycles and electron transport chain complexes, including ATP synthase.
 This lack of several important pathways found in most free-living prokaryotes indicates that the candidate phyla radiation is composed of obligate fermentative symbionts.

 Furthermore, CPR members have unique ribosomal features.
 While the members of CPR are generally uncultivable, and therefore missed in culture-dependent methods, they are also often missed in culture-independent studies that rely on 16S rRNA sequences.
 Their rRNA genes appear to encode proteins and have self-splicing introns, features that are rarely seen in bacteria, although they have previously been reported.
 Owing to these introns, members of CPR are not detected in 16S-dependent methods.
 Additionally, all CPR members are missing the L30 ribosomal protein, a trait that is often seen in symbionts.

-Many of its characteristics are similar or analogous to those of ultra-small archaea (DPANN).
+Many of its characteristics are similar or analogous to those of ultra-small archaea (Nanobdellati).

 Phylogeny

 The Candidate phyla radiation was found to be the most basal-branching lineage in bacteria according to some early phylogenetic analyses of this group based on ribosomal proteins and protein family occurrence profiles.
 These studies found the following phylogeny between phyla and superphyla.
 The superphyla are shown in bold.

-However, several recent studies have suggested that the CPR belongs to Terrabacteria and is more closely related to Chloroflexota.
+However, several recent studies have suggested that the CPR belongs to Bacillati and is more closely related to Chloroflexota.
 The evolutionary relationships that are typically supported by these studies are as follows.